 Beyond prostate cancer, millions more men struggle with prostatitis (inflammation of the prostate) and benign prostate hyperplasia (BPH) — aka enlarged prostate), both of which seriously impact quality of life.

 The statistics may seem grim, but researchers continue to make strides against prostate cancer, prostatitis, and BPH.
 New findings are expanding our understanding of the many risk factors, and importantly, solutions that can help prevent and treat prostate problems.

 Do not wait to take care of your prostate: The sooner you address any minor prostate problems or symptoms — even seemingly unrelated issues— the better your chances of staying healthy over the long term.
 That is why new research into emerging risk factors is important, because these findings can give you the upper hand against serious prostate problems that could easily develop later.

-Here are 4 ways to protect your prostate, resolve issues, and support your body if you do have prostate cancer:
+Here are five ways to protect your prostate, resolve issues, and support your body if you do have prostate cancer:

 1. Belly Fat Raises Prostate Cancer Risk Considerably

 A recent study shows that increased abdominal fat is linked to a higher risk of death from prostate cancer.
 Conducted at the Cancer Epidemiology Unit, University of Oxford, and presented at the European and International Conference on Obesity (ECOICO), this analysis involved more than 200,000 men from the UK.

 Results found that increased visceral belly fat (aka “the spare tire”) in men significantly raises the risk of dying from prostate cancer.